The 100 has set up a potential romance between Miller and Jackson, and we obviously need to talk about how great this is.

 Of course it should not go unsaid how incredible it is to see The 100 reveal yet another character to be LGBTQ+.
 It continues to amaze me how consistently they challenge the heteronormative idea that, unless a character is specifically introduced as non-straight, their sexuality isn’t up for debate.

 As was the case for every other character that has been revealed as queer before him, Jackson’s sexuality is unquestioned and inconsequential within the narrative.
 It’s just another part of who he is, and very decidedly not a big deal — so, to follow the show’s lead, I won’t make too big of a deal of it here, either, other than to just re-iterate how great it is.
-Because while it might not be an issue within the narrative, it continues to be important to see LGBTQ+ characters on screen, and the fact that Miller and Jackson are both men of color just makes it all that much more significant in terms of representation.
+Because while it might not be an issue within the narrative, it continues to be important to see LGBTQ+ characters on screen, and the fact that Miller and Jackson are both men of color is of course also fantastic.

-Having multiple LGBTQ+ characters running around saving the world, none of them defined by their sexuality, is very important to me personally as a viewer, and I know a lot of my fellow fans share this sentiment.
+Having multiple LGBTQ+ characters running around saving the world, none of them defined by their sexuality, is a great aspect of the show.
 It’s one of the things that originally made me realize how truly special The 100 was, and I’m genuinely happy to see the show remain committed to normalizing non-straight sexualities and introducing new same-sex relationships even after receiving (rightful) criticism for the way in which Lexa was killed off in season 3.

 Within the reality of the show, Jackson and Miller are just two characters like any others who have discovered that there is something between them, whatever that something might turn out to be.
 And let’s hope it turns into a lasting thing, if for no other reason than because, in a show as bleak as The 100, we should welcome anything that might actually bring the characters some happiness.